University To Provide Drone Disaster Response Services

 Key Takeaways:

-• The Lone Star Unmanned Aircraft Systems Center (LSUASC) at Texas A&M University-Corpus Christi has partnered with Nueces County, Texas, to provide drone support during natural disasters.
+• The Lone Star Unmanned Aircraft Systems Center (LSUASC) at Texas A&M University-Corpus Christi has partnered with Nueces County to provide drone support during natural disaster emergencies.

-• LSUASC's drones will be utilized to assess safe routes for first responders and gather video data for evaluating damage to buildings and property.
+• LSUASC's unmanned aircraft will be used to assess safe routes for first responders and gather video data to evaluate damage to buildings and property.

-• The one-year agreement is renewable annually for up to five years, continuing LSUASC's drone-based emergency response work since 2015.
+• This one-year agreement, renewable annually for up to five years, leverages the university's experience assisting with emergency response since 2015 as an FAA-recognized UAS test site.

 See a mistake?
 Contact us.